Fire and rescue services

 Driving can be dangerous.
 Driving conditions are disorganised compared to Australia.

-By law, you must use headlights on main roads outside urban areas and on highways, including during the day.
+By law, you must use headlights on main roads outside urban areas and highways, including during the day.

 On-the-spot fines apply for some minor traffic offences.